My TTL CPU

 What processor will it emulate?

 At this moment I am at version 4, which is the production version.
 Version 1, in fact two versions: one with and one without on board RAM, contained errors.
-Version 2 is an improved version 1 without RAM and is described here in the first place.
-Version 3 is version 2 plus some add-ons: RAM, ROM and I/O. It is described later.
-In version 4 a GAL replaces some glue logic.
+Version 2 is an improved version 1 without RAM.
+Version 3 is version 2 plus some add-ons: RAM, ROM and I/O. In version 4 a GAL replaces some glue logic for this RAM, ROM and I/O and the external connector of version 1 and 2, removed in version 3, is added again.
+I decided only to describe version 4 as the older versions are more or less the same and the needed text to describe them only makes this page unnecessary larger.Picture of the board of version 1

 An explanation of the various pins: